ralphvw/Titanic-Survival-Prediction-TensorFlow/README.md

-Certainly!
-Here's a README template for the suggested GitHub repository name:

 # Titanic Survival Prediction with TensorFlow

 This repository contains a Jupyter Notebook that demonstrates the use of TensorFlow to train a model on the Titanic dataset for predicting the probabilities of survival for passengers.